mattdaw/SwiftBoard/README.md

 SwiftBoard
 ==========

 This is a personal project that I started so I could learn (and form an educated opinion about) Swift.
 I chose to re-implement some of the UI from iOS' SpringBoard.app because I admire the design, and it's a more complex and stateful UI than I had built on iOS.
-It has turned out to be a bigger project than I expected, but it has been a great challenge.
-There's some missing features, and there's plenty of room for improvement in the code, but I'm still having fun... so I'm going to keep at it.
+It has turned out to be a bigger project than I expected, so there's some missing features and plenty of room for improvement in the code.
+But I'm still having fun, so I'm going to keep at it!

 Check out my blog at: http://www.mattdaw.com for news, lessons learned, etc.